AWS::ECS::TaskDefinition ContainerDefinition - AWS CloudFormation

 Image

 The image used to start a container.
 This string is passed directly to the Docker daemon.
 By default, images in the Docker Hub registry are available.
 Other repositories are specified with either repository-url/image:tag or repository-url/image@digest .
 Up to 255 letters (uppercase and lowercase), numbers, hyphens, underscores, colons, periods, forward slashes, and number signs are allowed.
-This parameter maps to Image in the Create a container section of the Docker Remote API and the IMAGE parameter of docker run.
+This parameter maps to Image in the docker container create command and the IMAGE parameter of docker run.

 • When a new task starts, the Amazon ECS container agent pulls the latest version of the specified image and tag for the container to use.
 However, subsequent updates to a repository image aren't propagated to already running tasks.